 On 4 April 2019 , our new MIA website Mercyworld.org was awarded ‘Best in Class: Religion’ and ‘Best in Class: Charity’ at the prestigious (IMA) Interactive Media Awards (USA).
 As well, we received significant awards in the advocacy/non-profit category for the website and the magazine/blog/newsletter category for Mercy eNews in the Horizon Interactive Awards (USA), announced on the same day.
 Read more about the significance of these awards here.

 Anne was the Director of Communications for the Mercy International Association's Jubilee Year of Mercy project - the Mercy International Reflection Process (MIRP).
 This process engaged Sisters of Mercy and partners-in-Mercy (staffs, boards, colleagues, friends... ) throughout 2016 in the 40+ countries where Mercy has a presence, in 'discern[ing] together globally a shared response to the human and other than human cry for Mercy in our world today.'

 More about that project can be found here on the MIA website.
-The next stage of the project will commence soon.
-Anne is a member of the three person international continuation group with responsibility for the communications portfolio
+The next stage of the project was launched on 13 March 2019.
+Anne is a member of the three person international continuation group and has responsibility for the communications portfolio.

 Anne was the Project Manager for the Mercy International Association VOICES microsite, released on 29 June 2016, working with a small but highly talented and creative team to provide video resources on the environment for Stage Three of the Mercy International Reflection Process.
 These resources will be of great interest to anyone interested in issues of environmental sustainability and eco-theology.